 Addiction and Abuse

 Muscle relaxants can be addictive for some people.
 Taking them without a prescription, or taking more than your doctor has recommended, can increase your chances of becoming addicted.
+So can using them over a long period of time.

 Other kinds of muscle relaxants may be addictive too.
 Cyclobenzaprine (Flexeril) has also been linked to misuse and abuse.